Legal aid in proceedings in France

 Application accepted

-If your application is accepted, the BAJ can grant you:
+If your request is accepted, the BAJ can grant you:

 • Total legal aid.
 Thus, all court costs will be covered by the State.